Prostate Cancer Diagnosis and Treatment

 Lymph node biopsy: Your doctor uses a needle or small incision to collect lymph node tissue.
 Lymph nodes are small bean-size structures that act as filters for the immune system.
 They can trap cancer cells that have broken away from the main tumor.
 A lymph node biopsy enables your care team to see if your prostate cancer has spread to your lymph nodes.

 Prostate cancer often grows slowly.
 Your care team may watch how it progresses before recommending treatment.
 This is also called active surveillance.

 - Your cancer is small and not spreading.

 - You are older, and treatment might lead to other health issues.

 - You are considered at low risk for the disease to advance.

 A prostatectomy is surgery to remove some or all of your prostate gland.
-It is most beneficial when the cancer is confined to the prostate.
+It is most helpful when the cancer is confined to the prostate.